Alphabet grants Pichai largest ever stock award, again

 According to the most recent proxy statement from the company, Pichai earned nearly $1.9 million in 2018, which mostly included the costs for his security and personal use of aircraft.
 His base salary that year was $650,000.

+Median CEO base salary reached $1.2 million among the largest U.S. companies by revenue in 2018, according to Equilar.

-Reporting by Neha Malara and Munsif Vengattil in Bengaluru; Editing by Shinjini Ganguli
+Reporting by Neha Malara and Munsif Vengattil in Bengaluru and Paresh Dave in San Francisco; Editing by Shinjini Ganguli